SaiKrishnaMohan7/Notes/GraphQL/Notes_gql.md

   - Combining queries and binding to component, `compose` from `react-apollo` serves exactly this puprpose!
 Kinda acts like `combineReducers`, where exactly?

   - When we `matchStateToProps` and if we are using `combineReducers` then the respective piece of state is available on the `state.<reducerName>`, similarly the data returned for that particular query or mutation is avialable on `props.<mutationNameOrqueryName>` as opposed to `data`

+- Scalar and Custom types:
+  - Scalar: Int, Float, String, Boolean
+    - An array of scalar types can be returned.
+In the query you don't need to specify what fields one wants unlike custome types

+  - Custom: User defined, require resolvers for each field